-The command term "discuss" requires candidates to offer a considered review of one or more research methods used to investigate the cultural origins of behaviour and/or cognition.
+The command term "discuss" requires candidates to offer a considered review of ethical considerations related to research studies investigating the cultural origins of behaviour and/or cognition.
+The focus of the response should be on the ethical considerations related to relevant research into cultural origins of behaviour and/or cognition.